Generating a Direct Invoice Batch for NDIA Invoices

 The option to generate a Direct Invoice Batch for the Accepted NDIS Support Allocations included in the BPR is available by selecting 'Generate Direct Invoice Batch' from the Actions menu:

 N.B.
-Accepted Allocations do not need to be selected beforehand, they are automatically included when 'Generate Direct Invoice Batch' is selected.
+Accepted Allocations do not need to be selected beforehand, as they are automatically included when 'Generate Direct Invoice Batch' is selected.

 Once Confirmed, you are redirected to the 'Edit Invoice Batch' page, as the Direct Invoice Batch has been generated and a summary of this is displayed: